 To change the backlight, press PWR again.
-This unit has two backlight levels to select from.
+The X125 and X126DF have two backlight levels to select from.
+The X135 and X136DF have three backlight levels.
 Repeatedly pressing PWR will cycle through the backlight settings, turn off the backlight, then turn it back on again.